Show / Hide Table of Contents

 The name of the variable passed to the inValue parameter.
 Since C# 6.0, the nameof operator can be used to retrieve a value to pass here.

-A Boolean value indicating whether or not white space should be trimmed from each end of the string.
+A Boolean value indicating whether white space should be trimmed from each end of the string.
 This can result in a string that contains only white space characters being treated as empty.
-However the behaviour of this method is not identical to ThrowIfNullOrWhiteSpace(String, String).
-This method can change the value of the string passed as inValue before returning it, while ThrowIfNullOrWhiteSpace(String, String) has no side-effects.
+However, the behaviour of this method is not identical to ThrowIfNullOrWhiteSpace(String, String).
+This method can change the value of the string passed as inValue before returning it, while ThrowIfNullOrWhiteSpace(String, String) has no side effects.

 Returns